Run's House (song): Samples

 The song's intro is used as instrumental for the "BET Cyphers" that are performed by different artist with different lyrics every year since 2006 on the BET Awards.

 The song has been sampled by Monica in her song "Gone Be Fine" featuring OutKast from her 1998 album The Boy is Mine.

-Popular culture
+In popular culture

-The hook of the song, "Whose House?
-Run's House" is quoted by Loki (Matt Damon) in the Kevin Smith film, Dogma.
-The song is also featured in Smith’s film Chasing Amy.
+The hook of the song ("Whose house?/Run's House") is quoted by Loki (Matt Damon) in the Kevin Smith film Dogma.
+The song is also featured in Smith's film Chasing Amy.
+The hook has also been adapted into the catchphrase of American professional wrestler Swerve Strickland, who presents a call and response to the crowd: When he asks "Whose house?", the audience responds with "Swerve's house".
+The Los Angeles Rams also use a variation of the same phrase for their home games, the PA announcer will yell "Whose House?" and the fans will respond "Rams' House!"